-EHRI has 23 partners from 17 countries, representing archives, libraries, museums and research institutions.
-The project also relies on a large network of associated partners.
+During its second project phase (2015-2019), EHRI had 24 partners from 17 countries, representing archives, libraries, museums and research institutions.
+The project also relied on a large network of associated partners.

-In the second phase of the project, EHRI has new partners from Eastern and Southeastern Europe and the United States.
+In the second phase of the project, EHRI had new partners from Eastern and Southeastern Europe and the United States.

 Overview EHRI partners, first phase (2010-2015)